angular-package/type/README.md

 ### typeOf

-Check functions are using `typeOf()` function as first.
-More about it [here](https://javascript.plainenglish.io/the-best-way-to-type-check-in-vanilla-js-55197b4f45ec).
+Primary and common function in checking the types.
+[Here](https://javascript.plainenglish.io/the-best-way-to-type-check-in-vanilla-js-55197b4f45ec) is article about how it works.

 ```typescript
 const typeOf = (value: any): string => Object.prototype.toString.call(value).slice(8, -1).toLowerCase();